Raga (film): Soundtrack

+Release

-ReleaseRaga received a limited release in November 1971, solely in the United States.
+Raga received a limited release in November 1971, solely in the United States.
 Harrison helped promote the film, starting with an interview for New York's WPLJ Radio, and he attended a press screening at Carnegie Hall Cinema on 22 November, along with former bandmate John Lennon and their wives.
-While Shankar attended the premiere there the following night, Harrison instead appeared on The Dick Cavett Show, discussing Raga and bemoaning the delay surrounding the release of the live album from the Concert for Bangladesh."Big Bop Baby", Contra Band Music, 4 May 2012 (retrieved 7 November 2013).
+While Shankar attended the premiere there the following night, Harrison instead appeared on The Dick Cavett Show, discussing Raga and bemoaning the delay surrounding the release of the live album from the Concert for Bangladesh.
 Shankar joined him late in the show, during which Harrison also plugged Concerto for Sitar & Orchestra, Shankar's recently released collaboration with André Previn and the London Symphony Orchestra.

-On 24 November, Shankar and Harrison filmed an appearance on The David Frost Show, where they again discussed the film and Harrison gave a rare demonstration on sitar.Badman, pp. 55–56.
+On 24 November, Shankar and Harrison filmed an appearance on The David Frost Show, where they again discussed the film and Harrison gave a rare demonstration on sitar.
 Two days later, Shankar performed at Carnegie Hall, accompanied by Rakha and Chakravarty, giving his first New York concert since the Concert for Bangladesh shows in August.
 Writing in The New York Times in November 1971, film critic Howard Thompson described Raga as "quietly penetrating" and "beautifully made", adding: "Everything about it is admirable."

 On 7 December 1971, Apple Records released the soundtrack album (as Apple SWAO 3384) – like the film, in America only.
 Billboard's album reviewer commented on the packaging's "superb photo folio showing the sitarist's career" but said that, due to the fact that only portions of ragas were present, the soundtrack's "greatest attractiveness may be to those who see the movie or are Shankar collectors".

 In August 1972, Harrison screened Raga for select guests at a cinema in Mayfair, London, to coincide with Shankar's upcoming appearance at Southwark Cathedral.
 According to a report in Record Mirror in early November 1973, the film was due to open in London later that same month.

 When asked at the press conference for his and Shankar's 1974 North American tour whether the attendant publicity was likely to lead to a re-release for Raga in the US, Harrison expressed his hope that it would, but lamented that the restrictions imposed on cinema operators by film distributors were "like the way the record industry was ten years ago".
 He added: "If you don't work on Maggie's farm, you don't get your movie on, you know?"